Yes, I Am One Of Those Parents

 Then yeah, I am one of those parents.
 You know what kind of parent I’m not?
 Stubborn, demanding, unrealistic or a pain in the ass.

 Asking for the things our kids need and being persistent until we get those things is not designed to make anyone’s life harder.
 It doesn’t make us difficult or troublesome or demanding, it makes us good parents who want our kids to have the things they need.
-We want to solve problems, not create them.

 We’re not looking for special treatment when we ask for help.
 All we need is for our kids to be able to use services as they’re intended in a safe, painless and stress-free way.
 If that’s special treatment, then that says more about the service being provided than it does about us.